jtimlin/picagram/README.md

 **5. Once connected to GitHub, search for the repository in the 'Connect to GitHub' section, and click 'Connect'.**

-**6. I chose to enable 'Automatic Deploys'.
+**6. Optional to enable 'Automatic Deploys'.
 In order to do so click the 'Enable Automatic Deploys' button.**

 **7. For manual deployment use the 'Manual Deploy' section by clicking 'Deploy